This post may contain affiliate links. Please read our disclosure for more info.

 I like to track a 3-month rolling average when it comes to reporting dividend income.
 While it is important to keep track of monthly income earned each month, the rolling average accounts for fluctuations month to month.
 The fluctuations are a result of quarterly payout cycles dividend stocks payout on.

-I finished the year with a portfolio of 23 dividend stocks that represent 9 different sectors.
-While the portfolio is not completely diversified across sectors and individual stocks, I feel that I have made a lot of progress spreading my investments out.
+We finished the year with a portfolio of 28 dividend stocks that represent all 10 sectors.
+While the portfolio is not completely diversified across sectors and individual stocks, we feel that we have built a solid foundation that will weather any type of market.